 Fact: It isn’t a criminal offence if you can’t afford your debt repayments.

-You can only go to prison for refusing to pay council tax, licences or magistrates fines – and then as a last resort.
-There are many other enforcement methods that will be employed before imprisonment, such as attachment of earnings, which is when money is taken directly from your wages.
+You can only go to prison for refusing to pay council tax (in England) or criminal fines – and then as a last resort.
+There are other enforcement methods that will usually be employed before imprisonment, such as attachment of earnings, which is when money is taken directly from your wages.

 Myth: If I go bankrupt I won’t have to pay anything

-Fact: Bankruptcy costs a lot.
+Fact: Bankruptcy can cost a lot.
 After the initial fee to petition for your bankruptcy is taken, the official receiver will look at your income and expenditure. they will decide if you need to pay into an Income Payment Order or Arrangement (IPA or IPO).